 5. Consolidating your federal student loans

 Consolidating your student loans can help you simplify your monthly payments.
-But if your loans are already in the Direct Loan Program, doing this will reset the clock on the 10-year payments requirement.
+But if your loans are already in the Direct Loan Program, doing this will reset the clock on the requirement of the 10-year payment.
 That’s because the original loan no longer exists, and you can’t transfer your on-time payment record to the new loan.